|Deaf Interpreters at Work|

 Along with volume coeditors Robert Adam, Christopher Stone, and Steven D. Collins, contributors include Markus Aro, Karen Bontempo, Juan Carlos Druetta, Senan Dunne, Eileen Forestal, Della Goswell, Juli af Klintberg, Patricia Levitzke-Gray, Jemina Napier, Brenda Nicodemus, Debra Russell, Stephanie Sforza, Marty Taylor, and Linda Warby.
 The scope of their research spans the world, including many unique facets of interpreting by deaf people in Argentina, Australia, Canada, England, Finland, Ireland, Sweden, and the United States, establishing this work as the standard in this burgeoning discipline.

-Robert Adam is a research associate in the Deafness Cognition and Language Research Centre at University College London in the United Kingdom.
+Robert Adam is a research associate in the Deafness Cognition and Language Research Centre at University College London.

 Christopher Stone is an associate professor in the Department of Interpretation at Gallaudet University.